CanonicalLtd/maas-docs/en/contributing-git.md

 ## General workflow

-1. Decide which series/branch you want to target (make an improvement to).
+1. Decide which series branch you want to target (make an improvement to).
-   Choose the most recent one that it applies to (often 'master' but not necessarily).
+   Choose the most recent one that applies (often 'master' but not necessarily).
 The changes, if they're deemed important enough, will be backported to earlier series for you by the Doc team.
 Let this branch be called **$TARGET_SERIES_BRANCH**.

-1. Sync $TARGET_SERIES_BRANCH with upstream as previously described.
+1. Enter the clone directory and sync $TARGET_SERIES_BRANCH with upstream as previously described.

-1. Enter the clone directory and create a branch that will contain your changes (replace **$NEW_BRANCH** with your arbitrarily-named branch):
+1. Create a branch that will contain your changes (replace **$NEW_BRANCH** with your arbitrarily-named branch):

-	`cd $GH_USERNAME-maas-docs`

 	`git checkout -b $NEW_BRANCH $TARGET_SERIES_BRANCH`